Pass Filters with Embedded Visier Visualizations

 You may want to configure filter passing to provide a default filter in embedded visualizations for your users, or to provide your users with different filtering options to which the hosting application or portal passes into the embedded visualizations.
 This is useful when you want to create a base visualization that will be used in multiple pages of your web application or portal and ensures users will see relevant data.
 This means you don't have to create unique visuals in Visier each time.

-You can configure the filters to apply to an embedded visualization if you are an IT administrator or development team member with access to the studio experience.
+You can configure the filters to apply to an embedded visualization if you are an IT administrator or development team member with access to Studio.

 If a visualization is embedded in a web application or portal without filter passing, the visual is displayed exactly as it appeared in Visier.
 With filter passing, you can configure a default filter or dynamic filters to apply in the web portal or application.